Advancing Universal Deep Learning for Electronic-Structure Hamiltonian Prediction of Materials: Introduction

 To solve these challenges, in this work, we make contributions on both methodology and benchmark toward advancing universal deep learning for electronic-structure Hamiltonian prediction of materials.
 On the method side, as shown in Fig. \ref{main_framework} (c), we propose \textbf{NextHAM}, a \textbf{n}eural \textbf{E}(3)-symmetry and e\textbf{x}pressive correc\textbf{t}ion framework for efficient and accurate Hamiltonian prediction:

-First, we dive deeply into the traditional DFT computational process outlined in Appendix \ref{eed} and novely introduce a physical quantity that helps mitigate the complexity of the input–output mapping encountered by deep learning models for Hamiltonian prediction.
+First, we dive deeply into the traditional DFT computational process outlined in Appendix \ref{eed} and introduce a physical quantity that helps mitigate the complexity of the input–output mapping encountered by deep learning models for Hamiltonian prediction.
 This quantity is the zeroth-step Hamiltonian $\mathbf{H}^{(0)}$, which is efficiently constructed from the initial electron density \( \rho^{(0)}(\mathbf{r}) \), given by the sum of the charge densities of isolated atoms, without the requirement of matrix diagonalization.
-As \( \mathbf{H}^{(0)} \) efficiently encodes essential information about the system's electronic structure, we use it as one of the input features to the neural network.
-Unlike existing methods that rely on randomly initialized atom and edge embeddings lacking physical prior knowledge, \( \mathbf{H}^{(0)} \) provides richer physical context by embedding the intrinsic characteristics of diverse elements into a unified representation space, thereby enabling robust generalization across chemically complex material systems.
-Furthermore, we make our method a correction approach by taking $\Delta \mathbf{H} = \mathbf{H}^{(T)} - \mathbf{H}^{(0)}$ instead of $\mathbf{H}^{(T)}$ as the regression target of neural networks, significantly reducing their output space.
-This compression of the output space helps the regression model to finely fit and generalize.
+As \( \mathbf{H}^{(0)} \) efficiently encodes essential information about the system's electronic structure, we innovatively incorporate it as one of the input features to the neural network.
+Unlike existing methods that rely on randomly initialized atom and edge embeddings, which lack physical prior knowledge and may suffer from issues of sparsity as analyzed in Appendix \ref{compr}, \( \mathbf{H}^{(0)} \) provides richer physical context by embedding the intrinsic characteristics of diverse elements into a unified representation space, thereby enabling robust generalization across chemically complex material systems.
+Moreover, inspired by the delta-learning paradigm \citep{bowman2022delta}, we predict the correction term \( \Delta \mathbf{H} = \mathbf{H}^{(T)} - \mathbf{H}^{(0)} \) rather than directly predicting the entire \( \mathbf{H}^{(T)} \), reducing both the dimensionality and numerical range of the regression target, and enabling the model to focus on capturing only the essential differences rather than reconstructing the entire Hamiltonian from scratch.

-Second, we present a network architecture that strictly adheres to E(3) symmetry while maintaining high non-linear expressiveness for Hamiltonian prediction by extending the TraceGrad \citep{tracegrad} method to Transformer framework, thereby providing ample capacity for flexible and accurate modeling of atomic systems for Hamiltonian prediction across a wide range of elements in the periodic table.
+Second, we present a network architecture that strictly adheres to E(3)-symmetry while maintaining high non-linear expressiveness for Hamiltonian prediction by extending the TraceGrad \citep{tracegrad} method to Transformer framework, thereby providing ample capacity for flexible and accurate modeling of atomic systems for Hamiltonian prediction across a wide range of elements in the periodic table.
 Furthermore, we introduce model ensemble techniques to enhance the capacity of the framework for handling complex scenarios in Hamiltonian prediction.